I wanted to share this recipe for dauphinoise potatoes with you as they are delicious, naturally gluten free and super easy to make.

 50g (2oz) grated gruyere cheese (or mature cheddar works really well)

-Pop the cream and milk in a large pan (really silly tip here….if you refill the empty cream carton with milk, it will save you having to get a jug out to measure the milk!!)
+Really quick tip: if you refill the empty cream carton with milk, it will save you having to get a jug out to measure the milk.

 Add the garlic and potatoes to the pan and season with a good twist of pepper, a sprinkle of salt and gently heat, bringing to a simmer for 5 minutes.

 Remove from the heat and transfer potatoes with a slotted spoon to a deep ovenproof dish (something you may use for a lasagne) and even out.
 Pour the milk/cream over the potatoes.
-Some recipes recommend taking the garlic out at this stage, I leave it in – it’s really up to you.
-Scatter the grated cheese over the top and add a final twist of pepper!
+Some recipes recommend taking the garlic out at this stage, I leave it in – but it’s up to you.
+Scatter the grated cheese over the top and add a final twist of pepper.

-Dauphinoise potatoes work really well with so many foods – especially grilled or roast meats (even cold cuts) and *sausages.
-Simple garden peas or any fresh greens are the perfect veg to compliment this creamy potato dish.
+Dauphinoise potatoes work so well with grilled or roast meats, cold cuts and *sausages.
+And garden peas or any fresh greens are the perfect veg to compliment this creamy indulgent potato dish.